Intechional/EconCit3/README.md

 *  server.js: *runs node.js server that serves /public files as static content, and sets up what’s in the routes directory*
 * Procfile: *used by Heroku to start app*
 * package.json: *used by Heroku to handle dependencies*
-* public
+* /public
   *  index.html: *sets up container for Backbone and loads scripts*
   *  /js
     *    econ-cit.js: *see below*
     *    jst.js: *Holds underscore templates used by main.js*
     *    main.js: *Implements all front-end functionality.
 Uses a User model and Category model to handle display and interactions.*
   *    /styles
     *    main.css : *not much here now*
 *    /routes
   *      index.js: *implements a json API that lets Backbone talk to the MongoDB.*
 */passport